Continuous-time sparse domination

-In the weighted case, useful facts no longer hold when this assumption is dropped.
-One of these is the self improvement property of the $A_p$ classes, which is used in these classical proofs.
-It is an old observation that this fact is false for weights in general filtrations allowing jumps {\cite{BekBon1978a}} and an additional homogeneity type condition controlling the jumps was assumed by Doleans-Dade--Meyer {\cite{DolMey1979a}} to confirm a weighted maximal inequality.
-Bonami--L{\'e}pingle {\cite{BonLep1979a}} observed that for the example weight that belongs to $A_p$ but no $A_{p - \varepsilon}$ (i.e. self improvement fails), the weighted maximal inequality still holds and phrased the question for the general filtrations allowing jumps.
+In the weighted case, useful facts no longer hold when these assumptions are dropped.
+One of these is the self improvement property of the $A_p$ classes, which is used in some classical proofs.
+The openness property states that any weight in $A_p$ automatically self improves and is in some better $A_{p-\varepsilon}$.
+It is an old observation that this fact is false for weights in general filtrations allowing jumps {\cite{BekBon1978a}}.
+An additional homogeneity type condition controlling the jumps was assumed by Dol\'{e}ans-Dade--Meyer {\cite{DolMey1979a}} to confirm a weighted maximal inequality.
+Bonami--L{\'e}pingle {\cite{BonLep1979a}} observed that for the example weight that belongs to $A_p$ but no $A_{p - \varepsilon }$ for any $\varepsilon >0$ (i.e. self improvement fails), the weighted maximal inequality still holds.
+They phrased the question for the general filtrations allowing jumps.
 The positive answer follows for all $1 < p < \infty$ as a special case of our main result.
 It is however only sharp in dependence on the $A_p$ characteristic when $p \leqslant 2$.
 For this reason, we give another proof for the special case $Y = X$ that gives the best estimate for all $p$.
 Indeed we prove that